ctrautma/RHEL_NIC_QUALIFICATION/README.md

 *PMD_CPU*

 To specify PMD_CPU, the script cpu_layout.py is needed.
-If dpdk and dpdk-tools have been installed, the script cpu_layout.py should be under folder /usr/share/dpdk/usertools.
+Please download it from dpdk.org here, http://code.dpdk.org/dpdk/v20.11/source/usertools/cpu_layout.py, then run the script.

 ```
-#python /usr/share/dpdk/usertools/cpu_layout.py
+#python /YOUR_DOWNLOADED_PATH/cpu_layout.py
 ```
 The command lstopo can tell which numa node the test NICs belong to.
 ```